Ba 'Alawi sada: Lineage

 After the descendants of Ahmad bin Isa al-Muhajir settled in Tarim, some governors asked them to prove their lineage to confirm what they claimed, and that this should be done by a judicial ruling, and it was said that Tarim had three hundred muftis at that time, so Ali bin Muhammad bin Jadid, who died in 620 AH, traveled to Iraq and proved the lineage to the judges there and witnessed it.
 Then these witnesses met the Hadhramaut pilgrims in Mecca and testified to them.
 When these Hadhrami pilgrims came to Hadhramaut and testified to the proof, the people recognized their lineage, and the sheikhs and scholars unanimously agreed on this.

-When Ahmad al-Muhajir arrived in Hadhramaut, he still had family and relatives in Basra.
-His son Muhammad remained in Basra to manage their property, along with his other sons, Ali and Hussein.
-His grandson, Jadid bin 'Ubaydillah (his diminutive real name of Abdullah) went to see those properties and visit relatives.
-Al-Muhajir's children and grandchildren invested in Hadhramaut for many years from the proceeds of their money in Iraq.
-They maintained contact with their ancestral homeland and cousins for a few generations, receiving news and stories that kept their heritage and history alive.
+When Ahmad al-Muhajir arrived in Hadhramaut, he still maintained close family ties in Basra, where many of his relatives resided.
+His son Muhammad remained in Basra to oversee the family's property, together with his other sons, Ali and Hussein.
+His grandson, Jadid bin 'Ubaydillah (his diminutive real name of Abdullah) later traveled to Basra to inspect these properties and visit family members.
+Al-Muhajir's children and grandchildren invested in Hadhramaut for many years derived from their holdings in Iraq.
+They continued to maintain contact with their ancestral homeland and cousins for a few generations, receiving news and accounts that helped preserve their shared heritage and historical memory.